 - Pelvic exam: Your doctor can check your uterus, vagina, and nearby tissues for any lumps or changes in shape or size.
-The doctor can see your vagina and cervix in this way, and can feel for changes in the shape of your uterus and ovaries with a pelvic exam.

 - Ultrasound: An ultrasound device uses sound waves that can't be heard by humans.
 The sound waves make a pattern of echoes as they bounce off organs inside the pelvis.
 The echoes create a picture of your uterus and nearby tissues.
 The picture can show a uterine tumor.
 For a better view of the uterus, the device may be inserted into the vagina (transvaginal ultrasound).